Jaitpura, Phulera: Geography, Climate and Natural Resources

 Jaitpura has a hot semi-arid climate under the Köppen climate classification "BSh", receiving over 650 mm of rainfall annually but most rains occur in the monsoon months between June and September.
 Temperatures remain relatively high during summer from April to early July having average daily temperatures of around 30 C. During the monsoon there are frequent, heavy rains and thunderstorms, but flooding is not common.
 The winter months of November to February are mild and pleasant, with average temperatures ranging from 10–15 C and with little or no humidity and cold waves lead to temperatures near freezing.
 It is having a big water dam which is the main resource for Ground Water Recharge and irrigation.

 Languages

 Since, Jaitpura comes under Jaipur (District), its main languages of communication are Rajasthani and Hindi.
+Most of the people of Jaitpura used to communicate in Dhundhari, that is a local language of Jaipur and SIkar rural area.

 Current development status

 The main occupation of the villagers is agriculture and domestic factory-farming.
 Its having 7 schools including Government school facility up to 12th standard (arts subjects).
 Its having a Government hospital, around 20 temples including Lakhota Balaji, one Jain Mandir and a Mosque too.
 The people of this village live in brotherhood and help each other.
 It includes majority of Hindu people but also includes Jain and Muslim religions.

 The village has improved a lot in previous couple of years but a lot more improvements are required in the field of Road Connectivity, Better Water Conservation, Better Medical Facilities and Bank Facilities.
 For last many years the villagers are also moving out of village for earning because due to lack of water conservation and poor irrigation techniques the main source of their income, Agriculture, is getting obsolete.
 So a lot more improvements are expected in the field of employment so that villagers can earn their life resources in the village itself and be self-dependent and so that the village can stand in the list of developed villages of the nation.